Does this subject contribute to an ATAR? Yes (General Subject)

 What makes a student suited to Film, Television and New Media?

-designing, producing and critiquing products and their contexts of production use
+- are interested in designing, producing and critiquing products and their contexts of production use

 What prerequisites must students meet in order to take this subject?